What Is Noise-induced Hearing Loss And How Can It Be Prevented?

 Sometimes, hearing loss is caused by long-lasting or sudden exposure to high volumes of noise and is entirely unrelated to age.
 This type of hearing loss, Noise-induced Hearing Loss (NIHL) is the second most common kind of deafness in the UK.
 Instant hearing damage is sometimes caused by a single instance of exposure to extreme volumes, but usually, NIHL occurs gradually after exposure to noise over a prolonged period of time.
 An estimated 18,000 people suffer from Noise-induced Hearing Loss, and in many of these cases, the condition could have been prevented.

 Not only do sufferers of NIHL experience a loss of hearing, they might also suffer from pain in the ear or tinnitus (a ringing, roaring or buzzing in the ear).
-There are also a number secondary effects of the condition, including stress, anxiety, sleep deprivation and feelings of isolation resulting in depression.
+There are also a number of secondary effects of the condition, including stress, anxiety, sleep deprivation and feelings of isolation resulting in depression.

 No matter what our profession, we are all exposed to some level of noise at work.
 Even low levels of sound can affect health and wellbeing in the workplace, distracting people from tasks and causing annoyance and stress.